-Single Plan for Student Achievement
+School Plan for Student Achievement

-Single Plan for Student Achievement (SPSA) is a written plan developed by the School Site Council (SSC) describing the school's supplemental program and how resources will be used to meet the educational and related needs of participating students.
+School Plan for Student Achievement (SPSA) is a written plan developed by the School Site Council (SSC) describing the school's supplemental program and how resources will be used to meet the educational and related needs of participating students.
 California Education Code 9 (EC) Section 64001 requires that a School Site Council (SSC) develop the SPSA.
 The SSC must approve the plan, recommend it to the local governing board for approval (see "Developing a School Budget" page for delegated authority), monitor its implementation, and evaluate the effectiveness of the planned activities at least annually.
 Based on the SPSA evaluation and the comprehensive needs assessment, the SPSA must be updated to include any major changes.

-The purpose of the Single Plan for Student Achievement (SPSA) is: (1) to create a cycle of continuous improvement of student performance, (2) to raise the academic performance of all students to the level of state achievement standards, and (3) to ensure that all students succeed in reaching academic standards set by the State Board of Education.
+continuous improvement of student performance, (2) to raise the academic performance of all students to the level of state achievement standards, and (3) to ensure that all students succeed in reaching academic standards set by the State Board of Education.
 The SPSA must integrate the purposes and requirements of all categorical programs in which the school participates.

-Accordingly, the plan must be consistent with the federally required Local Educational Agency (LEA) plan, and identify how state and federal requirements will be implemented.
+Accordingly, the strategies in the school plan must be consistent with the actions described in the Local Control Accountability Plan (LCAP) and Local Educational Agency (LEA) Federal Addendum, and identify how state and federal requirements will be implemented.
 The SPSA also consolidates all plans required for programs funded through the Consolidated Application and Reporting System in which the school participates.